mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 These are described further below.
 We will refer separately to two types, `SimulationDef` and `SimulationInstance`.
 They are referred to as `sim_def` and `sim_inst` respectively as function arguments, and `sd` and `si` respectively as local variables.

-## Two-Region Model Example
+## Multi-Region Model Example

 This section will walk through a simple example of how to define a simulation, run the simulation for a given model, and access the outputs.

 ### Step 1.
 Setup
-First, set up for the tutorial as follows with the necessary packages and `main.jl` script for the two-region example.
+First, set up for the tutorial as follows with the necessary packages and `main.jl` script for the multi-region example.
 You should have `Mimi` installed by now, and if you do not have `Distributions`, take a moment to add that package using by entering `]` to enter the [Pkg REPL](https://docs.julialang.org/en/v1/stdlib/Pkg/index.html) mode and then typing `add Distributions`.

 ```jldoctest tutorial4; output = false
 using Mimi